50 English Beach Vocabulary Words for Summer Fun

 Like tennis, badminton uses two rackets to pass a ball between two people.
 The smaller rackets and special feathered ball (called a birdie) make it great for a game on the beach.

 Kites use a frame and fabric or paper to float up in the air.
 You hold a string attached to the kite and let it fly high.
-Flying a kite needs a good wind, and plenty of space.
+Flying a kite requires good wind and plenty of space.
 The beach is the perfect place!

 Sometimes, all you want to do is lie down and enjoy the sun.
 Sunbathing is when you bathe in the sun instead of the water; in other words, you let the sun’s rays wash over you.
 Sunbathing is usually done with the intention of getting a tan, and is sometimes also called suntanning.